Students 10 and up are part of our

 For students who prefer to focus on learning to play an instrument without writing their own songs, our teachers will tailor a curriculum around your child’s musical tastes.
 We believe learning how to play an instrument should never be boring.

 Is there a recital?
-Our Pitch & Propeller students have many opportunities to perform their own original songs at various major music venues in NYC.
+Our Pitch & Propeller students have many opportunities to perform their own original songs at various major music venues in NYC and Nashville.
 Rather than having the usual “recital”, these kids have the unique experience of performing in public, plugged-in like pros!
 Our showcases are usually listed by the New York Times (no big deal) and are the highlight of our students' years.

 Click here for more FAQs about how we work.